 I completed my coursework and the Health Coaching Training mentoring portion a few weeks ago.
 I am preparing for my final oral exam to complete my Duke Certification.

 I was excited about the Duke Health and Well-being Coaching the first time I came across the course online while looking up possible health coaching programs (I was considering other university-based programs, but the Duke program utilizing the Wheel of Health really caught my attention).
 I was interested in becoming a Health Coach to better support the members of my congregation and the underserved and marginalized members of my local communities.
 Learning about the Hinge Health Advancing Diversity Award opportunity was something I was excited to be a part of.
 Also, one year before starting the training, we conducted health and wellness training at my church.
 However, I realized afterward that there was no significant lifestyle transformation because we never incorporated behavior change methods into our training.
-Hence, health coaching seemed like the next practical step to helping individuals achieve transformational health and wellness.
+Hence, health coaching seemed the next practical step to helping individuals achieve transformational health and wellness.

 The program has been great professionally.
 As a Military Veteran, I’m seeking opportunities to serve as a Health Coach for the VA Whole Health Program.
 Also, as a Pastor, I’m excited about offering free health and wellness coaching through my Church’s Non-profit Organization – New City Community Development Corporation.
 We will be able to help at-risk individuals who would not usually have access to health coaching through our community health programs, so I’m excited about supporting the health and well-being of our community in this innovative new way.